Event-driven programming illustration

-What is Event-Driven Programming?
+What Is Event-Driven Programming?

-Step 1: Create a Basic GUI Window
+Step 1: Create a Basic Window

 import tkinter as tk